awslabs/amazon-timestream-tools/sample_apps_reinvent2021/python/README.md

 # Getting started with Amazon Timestream with Python

 This sample application shows to
-1. Create ingestion example for multi value attributes
+1. Create table enabled with magnetic tier upsert
+2. Ingest data with multi measure records
-2. Create ScheduledQuery  and interpret its run.
+3. Create ScheduledQuery and interpret its run.

 This application populates the table with ~63K rows of sample  multi measure value data (provided as part of csv) , and run sample queries to jumpstart your evaluation and/or proof-of-concept applications with Amazon Timestream.